dustinspecker/deku-redux-connect/readme.md

 *Note: These transformed props are merged with any original props provided to the component.*

 #### mapDispatchToProps
-type: `object`
+type: `function` | `object`

+If `mapDispatchToProps` is a function, then the function will be called with `dispatch`. `mapDispatchToProps` should return an object.
+This object will be attached to the props passed to the connected component.

-An object with values being functions that return an action.
-The key names provided on the action object will attached to the props object.
+If `mapDispatchToProps` is an object, then each property needs a value being a function that returns an action.
+The key names provided on the `mapDispatchToProps` object will be attached to the props object.
 These prop actions will dispatch the action.

 *Note: These transformed action props are merged with any original props and props created by `mapStateToProps`.*